-The project is overseen by four Partner Agencies: Delta Family Resource Centre, Rexdale Women’s Centre, JobStart and Social Planning Toronto.
+The project is overseen by three Partner Agencies: Delta Family Resource Centre, Rexdale Women’s Centre, and JobStart.
 JobStart was selected by the Partner Agencies to be the Lead agency and hold the contract with IRCC for this initiative.
 In that role, JobStart provides project management, supports the TWLIP Planning and Coordinating Committee and facilitates the achievement of project deliverables.
 Among these are the development of a governance framework for the LIP and the development and implementation of a Toronto West settlement strategy to improve newcomers’ access to settlement services and other community programs, and to improve newcomers’ transition into the labour market.
 The TWLIP Settlement Strategy identifies key priority areas for action.

 Benefits of the Toronto West LIP

 There is a common interest across many stakeholders in building an effective LIP to improve service delivery to newcomers in Toronto West.
 The TWLIP Planning and Coordinating Committee sees the following benefits accruing to an effective collaboration:

 - Higher quality of life of newcomers

 - A more inclusive and equitable community that is informed, engaged and empowered

 - A safer and healthier community for all to enjoy

 - Greater community capacity and the ability to respond to service gaps through collective action